The Sunday Times: The Thomson years (1959–1981)

-In 1959, the Kemsley group was bought by Lord Thomson, and in October 1960 circulation reached one million for the first time.
+The Kemsley group was bought in 1959 by Lord Thomson, and in October 1960 circulation reached one million for the first time.
 In another first, on 4 February 1962 the editor, Denis Hamilton, launched The Sunday Times Magazine.
 (At the insistence of newsagents, worried at the impact on sales of standalone magazines, it was initially called the "colour section" and did not take the name The Sunday Times Magazine until 9 August 1964.)
 The cover picture of the first issue was of Jean Shrimpton wearing a Mary Quant outfit and was taken by David Bailey.
 The magazine got off to a slow start, but the advertising soon began to pick up, and, over time, other newspapers launched magazines of their own.

 In 1963, the Insight investigative team was established under Clive Irving.
-On 27 September 1964, the Business section was launched, making The Sunday Times Britain's first regular three-section newspaper.
+The "Business" section was launched on 27 September 1964, making The Sunday Times Britain's first regular three-section newspaper.
 In September 1966, Thomson bought The Times, to form Times Newspapers Ltd (TNL).
-It was the first time both The Sunday Times and The Times had been brought under the same ownership.
+It was the first time The Sunday Times and The Times had been brought under the same ownership.

 Harold Evans, editor from 1967 until 1981, established The Sunday Times as a leading campaigning and investigative newspaper.
-On 19 May 1968, the paper published its first major campaigning report on the drug thalidomide, which had been reported by the Australian doctor William McBride in The Lancet in 1961 as associated with birth defects, and quickly withdrawn.
-The newspaper published a four-page Insight investigation, entitled "The Thalidomide File", in the "Weekly Review" section.
+On 19 May 1968, the paper published its first major campaigning report on the drug thalidomide, which had been reported by the Australian doctor William McBride in The Lancet in 1961 as being associated with birth defects, and been quickly withdrawn.
+The newspaper published a four-page Insight investigation, titled "The Thalidomide File", in the "Weekly Review" section.
+On 17 November 1972, the Queen's Bench Divisional Court issued an injunction to prevent The Sunday Times from publishing further articles, as it was feared that the paper's campaign might affect ongoing lawsuits over the ensuing scandal.
+The newspaper appealed to the European Court of Human Rights, which found that the injunction violated the publisher's right to freedom of expression, noting that the articles were moderate and balanced and thus unlikely to disrupt proceedings.
 A compensation settlement for the UK victims was eventually reached with Distillers Company (now part of Diageo), which had distributed the drug in the UK.

 TNL was plagued by a series of industrial disputes at its plant at Gray's Inn Road in London, with the print unions resisting attempts to replace the old-fashioned hot-metal and labour-intensive Linotype method with technology that would allow the papers to be composed digitally.
 Thomson offered to invest millions of pounds to buy out obstructive practices and overmanning, but the unions rejected every proposal.
 As a result, publication of The Sunday Times and other titles in the group was suspended in November 1978.
 It did not resume until November 1979.